 Zebra rush (Scirpus zebrinus) is a very attractive ornamental variegated bulrush with tall green stems and creamy-white bands every few inches resembling porcupine quills.
 It doesn’t flower as such but produces clusters of brown spikelets at the tips from early to late summer.
-Looks good in groups around the edges of larger ponds but can buckle in strong winds.
-Any all green stems should be cut back to the rhizome and the creamy bands will be more pronounced in full sun.
+Suitable for small ponds and also look good in groups around the edges of larger ponds, but can buckle in strong winds.
+Any green stems should be cut back to the rhizome to maintain consistent banding.
+The creamy bands will be more pronounced in full sun.
 Prefers to be planted up to 10cm deep but will tolerate up to 30cm.

 Spread:60cm or more